-When I arrived at the office an hour later, the second experience forced me again to push the mental pause button.
+When I arrived at the office an hour later, the second experience forced me again to push my mental pause button.

-The older daughter of one of our admin staff takes care of a young boy confined to a wheelchair.
+The older daughter of one of the admin staff at the church took care of a young boy confined to a wheelchair.
 His body is broken, he can’t speak, he drools, but his mind remains intact.
-She had left him alone in his wheelchair a few moments to go into our conference room.
+She had left him alone in his wheelchair for a few moments while she went into the office conference room.
 I stood at the end of the hall and noticed him alone.
-I walked up to him, patted him on the head and shoulder and said something like, “You’re a bit wet.
-That rain is a mess out there.”
-As drool slid off his lips, he responded was a loud grunt, the best his body would allow him to articulate.
+I walked up to him, patted him on shoulder and said something like, “You’re a bit wet.
+That rain is a mess out there, isn’t it?”
+As drool dripped off his lips, he responded was a loud grunt, the best his body would allow him to articulate.

-As I reflect on these two experiences, I was reminded of a concept that Phil Yancey, the great author, described as ‘time between time,’ a concept also called statio (read more about station here).
+As I reflected on these two experiences, I was reminded of a concept that author Phil Yancey described in one of his books as ‘time between time,’ a concept also called statio (read more about station here).
 He explained that he tries to discipline himself to mentally pause between each day’s activity to reflect over what he just experienced and to prepare his heart for what comes next.

-My encounter with a blind man and a boy with a broken body reminded me of those moments in time, the ‘time between time,’ that are often pregnant with meaning, if I don’t rush through them.
+My encounter with a blind man and a boy with a broken body reminded me of those moments in time, statio, the ‘time between time,’ that are often pregnant with meaning, if I don’t rush through them.